• Skip to primary navigation

 Ingredients

-• 4 oz. sweet potato, peeled and cut into 2" pieces
+• 4 oz. sweet potato (peeled and cut in 2-inch pieces)

-• 5 oz. soyrizo, removed from any casing (you can use chorizo as well)
+• 5 oz. soyrizo (casing removed, you can use chorizo as well)

 • cooking spray